Crisis Care and Mental Health

 Those needing immediate mental health assistance can contact the following services 24/7:

-By Phone: Individuals can speak anonymously to counselors 24 hours a day and get help by contacting the Crisis Call Center at 847-377-8088.
+By Phone: Individuals can speak anonymously to counselors 24 hours a day and get help by contacting the Crisis Care Program at 847-377-8088.
 You do not have to give your name when you call.
 Information and referrals to Lake County Health Department programs are available.

 Counselors can help guide you through difficult times, manage stress, anxiety and depression, and cope with longer-term difficulties.